GersonDantas/poc-ionic-chatbot-maker/README.md

 # Poc with ionic for Chatbotmaker

-ps: you don't need to add username and password to login, as we are still only in the visual part.
-Just click the login button.
+ps: you need to add username and password to login.
+Use gerson@chatbotmaker.io for login and asd123!@# for password.

 Project is running at firebase hosting: https://poc-ionic-chatbotmaker.web.app/